guyleaf/Parallelized-Ray-Tracing-In-One-Weekend/cuda/DETAILS.md

 Fortunately, CUDA does support random number generation on the GPU through [its API](https://docs.nvidia.com/cuda/curand/device-api-overview.html#device-api-overview).

-We utilize `curand` as a replacement for `rand`, which requires a `curandState` to store the state.
+We utilize `curand_uniform_double` as a replacement for `rand`, which requires a `curandState` to store the state.
 Each thread holds its own state.
 All functions that call the random generation functions are modified to take this additional parameter.

 ## Smart Pointer